jpvantassel/hvsrpy/README.md

 ### Single Window

-The following examples apply different settings to the same noise record (_UT.STN11.A2_C50.miniseed_).
-For brevity, the default settings are listed in the __Default Settings__ section, and only the differences from these settings are noted for each example.
+The examples in this section apply different settings to the same noise record (_UT.STN11.A2_C50.miniseed_).
+For brevity, the default settings are listed in the __Default Settings__ section, with only the variations from these settings noted for each example.

 #### Default Settings